meaghanlewis/web-fundamentals-1/Part 3. CSS & CSS3/box_model.md

 # Box Model - Margin, Border, Padding

-*Copy of the code demonstrated above can be downloaded [here (layouts.zip)](http://s3.amazonaws.com/General_V88/boomyeah/company_209/chapter_2135/handouts/chapter2135_3329_layouts.zip).

 All web layouts are accomplished with block elements.
-Designers use blocks, most often <div> elements, to create rectangular areas into which all content fits.
+Designers use blocks, most often `<div>` elements, to create rectangular areas into which all content fits.
 There are only three rules:

 * **Total area**: the space an element occupies _and_ affects.
 * **Float, clear and overflow**